 Adding Reiki practice to a busy schedule

 You can receive Reiki treatment from a friend or professional, or you can learn to practice on yourself.
 Once trained, you can practice literally in bed, as you fall asleep and/or awaken in the morning — and you’ll have this healing practice for the rest of your life.

 If you think your schedule is too tight to squeeze in one more thing, heave an audible sigh of relief.
 All it takes is about 8-12 hour class to learn to practice First degree (entry level) Reiki on yourself, your family, friends, and pets.
-Find a group class in which you are physically present with a qualified Reiki master (I strongly recommend avoiding online classes).

 Let’s stay connected.
 Sign up for my email list here.